aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 - Knowledge Bases for Amazon Bedrock returns up to five documents by default.
 Modify the [query configurations](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html) of knowledge base for agent using the sessionState to increase number of products returned in search results.
 Alternatively, you can  embed all products using single document in S3 with optimal [chunking & parsing](https://community.aws/content/2jU5zpqh4cal0Lm47MBdRmKLLJ5/a-developer-s-guide-to-advanced-chunking-and-parsing-with-amazon-bedrock?lang=en) configuration.

-- Continuosly monitor model performance and accuracy using [Model Evaluation for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/model-evaluation.html).
+- Continuously monitor model performance and accuracy using [Model Evaluation for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/model-evaluation.html).

 - Use [Advanced Prompts](https://docs.aws.amazon.com/bedrock/latest/userguide/advanced-prompts.html) to further enhance the agent's accuracy by modifying default prompt templates for different processing steps.